ansible-ThoTeam/nexus3-oss/README.md

         ldap_protocol: 'ldaps' # ldap or ldaps
         ldap_hostname: 'ldap.mycompany.com'
         ldap_port: 636
+        ldap_use_trust_store: false # Wether or not to use certs in the nexus trust store
         ldap_search_base: 'dc=mycompany,dc=net'
         ldap_auth: 'none' # or simple
         ldap_auth_username: 'username' # if auth = simple